God’s Sovereign Wisdom and grace towards Israel.

 Sovereignty in God’s election: 9:6-13.

 Some people suggest that God's promise has not come true because most Jews rejected Jesus.
 Paul answers this important question in this chapter.
 All physical descendants of Abraham are not children of promise.
 For the scriptures say, “Isaac is the son through whom your descendants will be counted”.
 The children of promise are those who believe in the God of Abraham.
-God's promise is not guaranteed on the basis of ethnicity or good deeds (9:7-11).
+God's promise is not guaranteed on the basis of ethnicity (9:7-11).
 Paul says that, if Israel as a nation has been set aside, it is because of their rejection of the gospel of Christ.
 Gospel is free and anybody could believe and get saved.
 They must be born of the Holy Spirit (Gal 4:29).
 God does all things according to His eternal purposes.
 In this chapter we see the sovereignty of God in election.
 Chapter 10, explains the moral responsibility.
 In the chapter 11, we see the final purpose of God being fulfilled in the future reception of Israel.
 Paul gives the example of God’s election of grace in the choosing of Isaac and Jacob.
 Salvation is never based on human merit but entirely by divine grace and mercy.
 Esau and Jacob has the same Jewish heritage.
 Yet God loved “Jacob and hated Esau" .
 Here God is speaking of two nations, Israel and Edom.
 It is not that God hated Esau with animosity but it simply means God preferred Jacob.
 To us it might appear to be unjust because of our limited knowledge.
 In God’s redemptive purposes, He did not wait to see how Jacob and Esau would turn out before He elected one of them.
 It was God's free choice to give mercy to whomever he pleases.
 Our salvation is only because of grace.

 Sovereignty and the mercy of God: 9:14-24.

 Paul continues to explain that God's grace has always been the determining factor in salvation.
 Many people have difficulty to understand the doctrine of election and see God as unfair in the choice of Jacob.
 Paul’s response is that “Certainly not”.
 God always works on the just principle (Gen 18:25).
 God is not obligated to give grace to any of us .
 He shows mercy to anyone He chooses.
-God’s mercy is based on his character and not on the merits of man.
+God’s mercy is based on His character and not on the merits of man.
 The whole Israel deserved to be destroyed because of their disobedience (Exodus 32).
 But only three thousand died because of the sovereign mercy of God.
 He is the merciful God (Rom 9:15).
 God is also sovereign when it comes to His judgment (Rom 9:17).
 God did not say he made Pharaoh for judgment.
 God permitted him to be the king of Egypt.
 Pharaoh hardened his heart and disobeyed God so that the purpose of God may be fulfilled Ex 5:2; 7:3).
 God’s purpose was to display his power.
 His initial hardening of heart was cemented when God stopped dealing with him.
 No man can reject God’s council and escape his judgment.
 Some would say, God cannot find fault with me because, this is the way God made me.
 God made man in his own image.
 Man is what he is today because of his own sin.
 God is not answerable to man for what he does.
-God does all things according to his council and character.
+God does all things according to his eternal council and character.
 It is the responsibility of the creature to trust the wisdom of the creator.
 God does not make one person evil and another person good.
 God makes no man a sinner.
 We are sinners by our choice.
 The vessels of mercy are those who have received God’s mercy.
 The vessels of wrath are those who reject God’s mercy.
-God is not obligated to show grace to any of us.
-Through the preaching of the gospel God is calling his people to himself from Jews and Gentiles (9:23-24).
+God is not obligated to show grace and mercy to any of us.
+Through the preaching of the gospel God is calling people to himself from Jews and Gentiles (9:23-24).
 God has never promised that unbelieving Jews will be saved.

 God’s Sovereignty and election were foretold: 9:25-33.